HDFGroup/hdf5-spark-connector/pre-release/beta/README.txt

 This is a Spark DataSource for HDF5 files allowing you to read your HDF5 files into Spark and do computations.

-What’s Inside:
+What's Inside:

-‘data’ - A couple HDF5 files that you can immediately test with.
+data/ - A couple HDF5 files that you can immediately test with.

-‘doc’ - A PDF which includes numerous options you can use when reading your
+doc/ - A PDF which includes numerous options you can use when reading your
         files as well as how your data/information will be constructed in a Spark DataFrame.

-‘examples’ - Two Scala scripts that you can immediately run and see 5parky in
+examples/ - Two Scala scripts that you can immediately run and see 5parky in
              action.

-‘lib’ - The 5parky and JHDF5 JAR files.
+lib/ - The 5parky and JHDF5 JAR files.

 Getting Started: